Localization in quiver moduli spaces: Applications

-where $h\geq 1$ is the dimension of the intersection of the images of the two subquivers.
-Therefore, we have $h\geq d_1$, i.e. $h=d_1$.\\\\ We continue by proving that after removing this subquiver we get a stable quiver of dimension type $(d-d_1,(m-1)(d-d_1)+1)$.
-It suffices to prove stability because the subquiver just has a $d_1$-dimensional intersection with the remainder.\\ For an arbitrary subspace $U$ with $\dim U<d-d_1$ we have
+We continue by proving that after removing the subdata of dimension type $(d_1,(m-1)d_1)$, i.e. the subdata of dimension type $(d_1,md_1)$ except the common vertex, we get a localization data of dimension type $(d-d_1,(m-1)(d-d_1)+1)$.
+It suffices to prove stability because the original subdata has a $d_1$-dimensional intersection with the remainder.